 We access human disease cohort data through our network of collaborators.

-We work with the European HD Network (EHDN), APHP, the Gerontopole Ile-de-France, the Paris Region initiative'Longevity and aging', Sorbonne Université, CNRS, INSERM and patient associations.
+We work with the European HD Network (EHDN), APHP, the Gerontopole Ile-de-France, Paris Region initiatives, Sorbonne Université, CNRS, INSERM and patient associations.

 We promote a strategic model based on a multi-disciplinary and trans-sectorial approach to address the following questions:

 - What are the most important compensatory mechanisms that are lost in the course of neurodegenerative disease processes?
 How to re-instate these mechanisms to prolonge compensation and delay the progression of neurodegenerative diseases such as HD and AD?

 - What are the factors allowing to predict the individual capacity for biological resilience in neurodegenerative disease and age-related stress?
 Along these lines, what are the molecular diagnosis and precision medicine markers allowing to predict the most likely course of neurodegenerative disease progression rate?